ticketmaster-api/ticketmaster-api.github.io/products-and-docs/widgets/checkout/index.md

 ## Affiliate Tracking

-The Checkout Widget works seamlessly with the [Ticketmaster Certified Partners](/partners/distribution-partners/) program.
+Ticketmaster Universal Checkout works seamlessly with the [Ticketmaster Certified Partners](/partners/distribution-partners/) program.
 Any Impact Radius links on your site in theticketmaster.evyy.net format will be treated just like any other Ticketmaster link.
-When buyers click the link, the widget will attribute any sales to your existing partner account with no redirect.
+When buyers click the link, Universal Checkout will attribute any sales to your existing partner account with no redirect.